brambozz/dotfiles/README.md

 I use `dunst` as my notification daemon.
 It is started in `bspwmrc`.
 Make a symbolic link to `dunstrc` in `~/.config/dunst/dunstrc'.

+# pulseaudio

+For now I will use `pulseaudio` as my audio server, but I may tweak this somewhat in the future for use with Ardour.
+As a mixer, I will use `pulsemixer` for now, but might also try `pamixer`, as it seems to be a bit simpler.

 # scripts
 In the scripts directory there are a number of scripts.
 I make symbolic links to all of them in /usr/local/bin.

 # Desired software list